vasani-arpit/Social-Media-Automation/readme.md

 ![we-want-you-to-contribute](https://user-images.githubusercontent.com/6497827/63040885-1d9a8e80-bee4-11e9-900e-ff4920762e52.jpg)

-#### Yeah, I can help I am highly experienced developer
+#### Yeah, I can help.
+I am highly experienced developer
 We need someone like you to create a coding architecture.
 So, that code can be scalable to any use case. also, as this is a open source there will be lot of PRs with a junky code which may be refactored to a simple statements. we need you to use your expertise in that area.

-#### Yes, I am learning things and I think I can help
+#### Yes, I am learning programming and I think I can help
 Well, you are at right location. have a look at issues and take one which you think you can perform. also just looking and understanding the code will also help you learn a few tricks. you can also add comments to existing code.
 Even a small comments can speed up the developing process for others.

 #### okay, But I am not a develper
 That's fine. not everyone meant to be.
 You can think of a tasks which is troubling you and which you think can be automated.
 Raise an issue here.
 Maybe some developer might have the same problem and decide to work on it.
-Which will benifit us all.
+Which will benefit us all.

 #### oh yeah, I am a social media influancer and I have a use case in mind

 That's exactly for these technologies has been invented, to solve the problems we are having in day-to-day lives.
 Write/explain your use case in the issues section and we will make it happen.

+#### I am a social media manager and I can explain how each social media works

+Well, We have been waiting for you.
+Pick up a issue which suits you are comment on it.